sachinshrimangale/50daysofreact/README.md

 # 50daysofreact
-I am going to cover React  in  50 days.
+I am going to learn React  in  50 days.